S. Renee Brida, JD Senior Associate and Lawyer (Western Division)

 Bequests - the number one planned gift option represents 85% of all estate support.
 FreeWill makes estate planning warm, accessible, and totally free to your donors.

 In the next two decades Baby Boomers will leave behind $35 trillion in assets and FreeWill fills the enormous void created by all those Boomers who think they do not need a will to fulfill their wishes, or are adverse to seeking high paid professional help to plan their estate.

-To get what one owns to whom they wish, takes a valid will and/or correct beneficiary designations.
+To leave what donor owns to whom he/she wishes, takes a valid will and/or correct beneficiary designations.

 Hospitals and hospice organizations are at a pivotal point when donors are faced with health and lifestyle changes, as these events are a stimulus that forces donors back to the planning table to examine their estate plans.

-FreeWill develops a custom site and branded page for your charity, that the charity offers for free to donors.
+FreeWill develops a custom site and branded page for your charity, which the charity can then offer for free to donors.
 Charitable bequests are prioritized as a key part of the will-creation process.
 When supporters create a will through your custom link, your cause is recommended.
-Charity is notified about bequests so you can steward your new planned gift donors.
+The charity is notified about bequests so you can steward your new planned gift donors.
 A package of social media, direct mail, newsletter and web site copy supports the Free Will effort and encourages individuals to explore this extremely valuable will program.
 The will the donor creates is valid in all states.

 I encourage you to see if FreeWill has a place in you planned gift program.